 At Children’s Hospital & Medical Center, we believe that every child deserves to live an active lifestyle, with hope for a bright future.
 But if your child has brittle bone disease or osteogenesis imperfecta (OI) — a genetic disorder where your child has fragile bones that break easily — this can be a little bit difficult.

-That’s why we opened the Metabolic Bone & Osteogenesis Imperfecta Clinic.
-Our goal is to improve the quality of life of children with bone disease or OI through compassionate care, advanced medical options, and continued research aimed at a cure.
+The goal of the Osteogenesis Imperfecta Clinic is to improve the quality of life of children with OI through compassionate care, advanced medical options, and continued research aimed at a cure.

 Our clinic team is comprised of specialists from many different areas and disciplines who focus on treating the whole child, not just their bone disease or OI.
-Your child’s care team may include:
+Your child’s care team will include:

 - Orthopedic surgeon